ivaandrey/portfolio/pages/optometry_project/optometry.md

   <img src="images/demo_image.png?raw=true" width="50%" height="50%"/>
 </div>

-To calculate

 Here’s a detailed breakdown of each step in the lens size calculation process:

-Face Detection

-Detect the face in the input image using a deep learning-based face detector (e.g., RetinaFace, MTCNN, or OpenCV’s DNN face detector).
+1. **Face Detection** - Detect the face in the input image using a deep learning-based face detector.
+A custom-trained YOLOv5 network is utilized for this task.

-Ensure robustness to variations in lighting, pose, and occlusions.

-Face Landmark Detection

-Identify key facial landmarks (e.g., eyes, nose, mouth, and face contour) using a landmark detection model such as MediaPipe Face Mesh, Dlib, or a custom deep learning model.
+2. **Face Landmark Detection** - Identify key facial landmarks (e.g., eyes, nose, mouth, and face contour) using a landmark detection model.
 Extract precise positions of the eyes and nose bridge, which are crucial for subsequent steps.

-Glasses Region Extraction

-Detect the presence of glasses by analyzing the region around the eyes and nose.
+3. **Glasses Region Extraction** - Using eyes and nose landmarks define the crop of the glasses.

 Segment the glasses frame from the face using edge detection, color segmentation, or a trained segmentation model.